rackerlabs/docs-core-infra-user-guide/cloud_images/important_concepts.rst

   whether the hypervisor should expand the disk partition and filesystem found on the image to fit the server's system disk.

-- They are used by the OpenStack Image Cataloging and Delivery Service (also known as Glance) in its handling of images.
+- They are used by Cloud Images in its handling of images.
 For example, if the **visibility** property indicates that an image is public, the image will be included in each user's image list.

-There's a set of image properties that are maintained by Glance itself.
+There's a set of image properties that are maintained by Cloud Images itself.
 Users (and in some cases, even system administrators) cannot modify these properties.
 Among these properties are:

 - **checksum**: the MD5 sum of the image data file